Unity-Technologies/PostProcessing/Documentation~/Writing-Custom-Effects.md

 ```

 - `vertex`: The vertex position.
-- `texcoord`: The uv coordinate for the fragment.
+- `texcoord`: The UV coordinate for the fragment.
-- `texcoordStereo`: The uv coordinate for the fragment in stereo mode
+- `texcoordStereo`: The UV coordinate for the fragment in stereo mode
 - `stereoTargetEyeIndex`: The current eye index (only available with VR + stereo instancing).

 Unity cannot build a shader if it is not referenced in a scene.
 This means the effect does not work when the application is running outside of the Editor.
 To fix this, add your shader to a[ Resources folder](https://docs.unity3d.com/Manual/LoadingResourcesatRuntime.html) or include it in the [**Always Included Shaders**](https://docs.unity3d.com/Manual/class-GraphicsSettings.html#Always) list in **Edit > Project Settings > Graphics**.